cosmicexplorer/darwin/README.md

 ```
 darwin clone git <remote url>
 ```
 This will clone the remote repository and all its files to your directory.
-For all fasta files in the repository, darwin will automatically unzip them from the intermediate format in the .dwn folder and palce them into the present working directory.
+For all fasta files in the repository, darwin will automatically unzip them from the intermediate format in the .dwn folder and place them into the present working directory.

 ##### Usage